-Chiropractors detect and correct vertebral subluxation through the Chiropractic Adjustment.
+Chiropractors detect and correct vertebral subluxation through Chiropractic Adjustment.
 When the body is free of subluxation and Nervous System Interference, the body can optimally heal itself.
 The glossary page will help define some of these key terms.

 Symptoms are merely a sign of an underlying problem.
 Covering a symptom will never correct the cause.
 Chiropractic has the potential to help a person with any ailment as it’s the patient’s body that does the healing.

 History of Chiropractic Care

 The famous Greek physician, Hippocrates, was a very big proponent of “manual manipulation” and stated, “Get knowledge of the spine, for this is the requisite of many diseases.”
-Evidence of past nations and cultures treating the spine for common disease has been found all around the world, from “bonesetters” in ancient Europe to “back walkers” in old Native American culture.
+Evidence of past nations and cultures treating the spine for the common disease has been found all around the world, from “bonesetters” in ancient Europe to “back walkers” in old Native American culture.

 Chiropractic, as it is known today, was founded by Daniel David Palmer in 1895 when he delivered a direct thrust to the spine of his patient, Harvey Lillard, and reportedly restored Lillard’s hearing, which had been lost for decades after an accident.
 At the behest of his son, B.J.
 Palmer, the two opened a school and taught this new healing art.
 B.J.
-Palmer went on to be one of the early pioneers of x-ray, especially for Chiropractic use, and took over the school.
+Palmer went on to be one of the early pioneers of x-ray, especially for Chiropractic use and took over the school.

 Early Chiropractors were often ridiculed and tried for practicing medicine without a license.
-Their defense to the charges were that they were not practicing medicine, but were practicing Chiropractic.
-Many Chiropractors were incarcerated during this time period, and continued to adjust fellow prisoners, the guards, and their own patients who came to their cell.
+Their defense to the charges was that they were not practicing medicine, but were practicing Chiropractic.
+Many Chiropractors were incarcerated during this time period and continued to adjust fellow prisoners, the guards, and their own patients who came to their cell.
 This prompted the creation of new licensing boards recognizing Doctors of Chiropractic.
-However, the persecution of Chiropractic did not end there.
+However, the persecution of Chiropractic care did not end there.

-Philosophy Of Chiropractic Care
+Philosophy of Chiropractic Care

-The early pioneers of Chiropractic learned that the body is the greatest healer, and that the root of many diseases can be traced back to the spine.
+The early pioneers of Chiropractic learned that the body is the greatest healer and that the root of many diseases can be traced back to the spine.
 Hippocrates stated, “Get knowledge of the spine, for this is the requisite for many diseases.”

 Unlike modern medicine, Chiropractic predominately focuses on the electrical aspects of the human body instead of the chemical.
-Since the nervous system controls your entire body, electrical controls chemical.
+Since the nervous system controls your entire body, electrical controls chemicals.
 It is because of this fact that no drug can ever cure the cause of the disease, but only mask the symptoms.
 It is for this reason that chronic problems are often managed with medication for life despite the sometimes terrible side effects.

-Chiropractic looks to the spine and the nerves that control the function of organs, in this case the lungs, as the source of the problem.
+Chiropractic care looks to the spine and the nerves that control the function of organs.
+In this case, the lungs, as the source of the problem.
 Much like how an asthma attack is not due to a deficiency of a bronchodilator, migraines are not caused by being deficient in pain relievers.

 How Chiropractic Care Works

 When a vertebra subluxates, the nerves that exit around it can become irritated via lack of proper sensory input from the joint capsules of the bone, from decreased blood flow, or from compression by the soft tissues or bone around it.
-It left untreated, the body often tries to stabilize the damaged area by proliferation of bone.
+If left untreated, the body often tries to stabilize the damaged area by the proliferation of bone.
 This results in calcification of the surrounding soft tissues and the formation of bone spurs.

 This high velocity, low amplitude thrust takes the bone to its proper end range of motion and helps to align it with the surrounding segments.
-When the spine is in optimum alignment and free of motion restriction (subluxation), the nervous system is free to express the full signals from brain to body and your body heals itself, as it is designed to do.
+When the spine is in optimum alignment and free of motion restriction (subluxation), the nervous system is free to express the full signals from the brain to the body and your body heals itself, as it is designed to do.

 “221 structures other than the spine were found diseased.
 Of these, 212 were from the same sympathetic (nerve) segments as the vertebrae in curvature.
 Nine diseased organs belonged to different sympathetic segments from the vertebrae out of line.
 These figures cannot be expected to exactly coincide…for an organ may receive sympathetic filaments from several spinal segments and several organs may be supplied with sympathetic (nerve) filaments from the same spinal segments.
 In other words, there was nearly a 100% correlation between minor curvatures of the spine and diseases of the internal organs.”

 We often recommend a series of visits in order to achieve proper alignment of the spine.
 Much like how a dentist will tighten braces over time, the spine must be moved slowly as the muscles and ligaments that support it must be given time to change.
-This is why adjustments don’t “hold” as well early in a care plan as they do for a long time patient.
+This is why adjustments don’t “hold” as well early in a care plan as they do for a long-time patient.
 Essentially, your spine must be re-trained to function in the proper position.

 Chiropractic Wellness Care

 “If Chiropractic care is good for you when you are sick, or in pain, shouldn’t it be good for you when you have no symptoms?”
-The answer, of course, is absolutely.
-Many of our patients choose to come in for elective, or “wellness care,” after having been seen for other problems Like many professional athletes, these patients come in for the health benefits of Chiropractic to prevent illness and maximize performance through the optimum expression of innate intelligence.
+The answer, of course, is, absolutely.
+Many of our patients choose to come in for elective, or “wellness care,” after having been seen for other problems.

+Like many professional athletes, these patients come in for the health benefits of Chiropractic to prevent illness and maximize performance through the optimum expression of innate intelligence.
 Professional sports teams have found Chiropractic so effective in returning athletes to the field and enhancing overall physical performance that it is rare to find a professional team without its own Chiropractor on staff.

 We are often asked, “I don’t have any symptoms, so aren’t I healthy?”
 Not necessarily.
 The first sign of a heart attack is usually the heart attack itself.
 Was that person healthy the day before the heart attack?

 No, of course not.
 Being checked for subluxation should be as important to your regular health regimen as eating healthy and exercising.
-In addition to Chiropractic care, we also offer basic nutritional and exercise consultation.
+In addition to chiropractic care, we also offer basic nutritional and exercise consultation.

 What Is Innate Intelligence?

-What Is Sublaxation?
+What Is Subluxation?

-Thoughts encompass the mental and emotional stresses we face everyday.
+Thoughts encompass the mental and emotional stresses we face every day.
 When we are under mental stress, our sympathetic nervous system (part of the autonomic nervous system) is excited.
-Our digestions slows, our sweat glands are stimulated, and our muscles become tense.
+Our digestion slows, sweat glands are stimulated, and muscles become tense.

 This can lead to physical changes and imbalances in not just the neuromusculoskeletal system, but the endocrine system as well.
-Toxins covers our diet and environmental exposure.
+Toxins cover our diet and environmental exposure.
 Through visceral-somatic reflexes, chemical challenges to our body will directly affect the health of the spine.

 What Is Nervous System Interference?